Dominican Republic: Communications

+Electricity

+Electric power service has been unreliable since the Trujillo era, and as much as 75% of the equipment is that old.
+The country's antiquated power grid causes transmission losses that account for a large share of billed electricity from generators.
+The privatization of the sector started under a previous administration of Leonel Fernández.
+The recent investment in a 345 kilovolt "Santo Domingo–Santiago Electrical Highway" with reduced transmission losses, is being heralded as a major capital improvement to the national grid since the mid-1960s.

+During the Trujillo regime electrical service was introduced to many cities.
+Almost 95% of usage was not billed at all.
+Around half of the Dominican Republic's 2.1 million houses have no meters and most do not pay or pay a fixed monthly rate for their electric service.

+Household and general electrical service is delivered at 110 volts alternating at 60 Hz.
+Electrically powered items from the United States work with no modifications.
+The majority of the Dominican Republic has access to electricity.
+Tourist areas tend to have more reliable power, as do business, travel, healthcare, and vital infrastructure.
+Concentrated efforts were announced to increase efficiency of delivery to places where the collection rate reached 70%.
+The electricity sector is highly politicized.
+Some generating companies are undercapitalized and at times unable to purchase adequate fuel supplies.

 Transportation

 The country has three national trunk highways, which connect every major town.
 These are DR-1, DR-2, and DR-3, which depart from Santo Domingo toward the northern (Cibao), southwestern (Sur), and eastern (El Este) parts of the country respectively.
 These highways have been consistently improved with the expansion and reconstruction of many sections.
 Two other national highways serve as spur (DR-5) or alternative routes (DR-4).

 In addition to the national highways, the government has embarked on an expansive reconstruction of spur secondary routes, which connect smaller towns to the trunk routes.
 In the last few years the government constructed a 106-kilometer toll road that connects Santo Domingo with the country's northeastern peninsula.
 Travelers may now arrive in the Samaná Peninsula in less than two hours.
 Other additions are the reconstruction of the DR-28 (Jarabacoa – Constanza) and DR-12 (Constanza – Bonao).
 Despite these efforts, many secondary routes still remain either unpaved or in need of maintenance.
 There is currently a nationwide program to pave these and other commonly used routes.
 Also, the Santiago light rail system is in planning stages but currently on hold.